CBD Effect – How Does Cannabidiol Work in the Body?

 - Pain-relieving (analgesic): Especially for chronic pain, migraine, osteoarthritis, endometriosis

-- Anti-inflammatory: Helpful for autoimmune diseases, skin problems
+- Anti-inflammatory: Helpful in autoimmune diseases, skin problems

-- Anxiolytic (anxiety-reducing): Supportive for generalized anxiety disorders and social phobia
+- Anxiolytic (anxiety-reducing): Supportive in generalized anxiety disorders and social phobia

 - Sleep-promoting: Improvement of sleep quality, extension of deep sleep phase